How To Provide Feedback in Remote Recordings & Live-directed Voiceover Sessions

 I follow the bottom-up order, from bottom to top, first adjusting and giving feedback on the macro structure and general guidelines, which apply to the entire roadmap:

-1. Average rhythm of the piece, in general: I ask him/her to do it slower, or else to increase the speed;
+1. The Average rhythm of the piece, in general: I ask him/her to do it slower, or else to increase the speed;

 2. Melody variation: I ask for it to be more flat, detached, without emphasis and pitch variations, or the opposite - to play more, oscillate, and make it more dynamic, also in general;